Livonia roadnightae

 Livonia roadnightae is a species of sea snail, a marine gastropod mollusk in the family Volutidae, the volutes.

 Description

-This species attains a size of 195 mm.
+This species attains a size of 110 to 225 mm in length when at adult size.
+The shell possesses three whorls.
+The shell possesses sharp jagged marks of varying degrees of appearance.

 Distribution

-Trawled at 100-150 m. depth, off New South Wales, Australia.
+Trawled at 100-150m in the sublittoral zone. depth, off the coasts from New South Wales to Tasmania, Australia.